thanathip41/tspace-mysql/README.md

 - UPDATE: waits
 - DELETE: waits

-The lock is released automatically after the callback completes.
+The lock is released automatically after the query completes.

 ```js
 import { Model, Blueprint }  from 'tspace-mysql'